-Life on board
+Francesca describes life on board

-Like any other Institute, ITI would be lost if it did not have a board of directors.
+Like any other Institute, ITI would be lost if it did not have a Board of Directors.
 The board plays a vital role in planning how ITI runs things and also in planning for the future.

 I’ve often heard people complain ‘Why doesn’t ITI do X?’ or say ‘ITI should do Y’, but not many actually step forward and take an active role.
 I have to admit that at times I have fallen into this category of silent complainers myself.
 I decided it would be a great idea to join the board and bring fresh ideas – not just my own, but also those of colleagues who have expressed their views to me.